erdogant/hnet/docs/source/Use Cases.rst

 	print(results)

-When we look at the results, we see in the first column the *category_label*.
-These are the metadata variables *df* that we gave as an input.
+When we look at the results (table below), we see in the first column the *category_label*.
+These are the metadata variables of the dataframe *df* that we gave as an input.
 The second columns: *P* stands for P-value, which is the computed significance of the catagory_label with the target variable *y*.
-In our case these are are the cluster labels *labx*.
+In this case, target variable *y* are are the cluster labels *labx*.
 A disadvantage of the P value is the limitation of machine precision.
 This may end up with P-value of 0.
 The logP is more interesting as these are not capped by machine precision (lower is better).
-Note that the target labels in *y* can be seen more then once.
+Note that the target labels in *y* can be significantly enriched more then once.
 This means that certain *y* are enriched for multiple variables.
-In our case this can occur because we may need to better estimate the cluster labels.
+This may occur because we may need to better estimate the cluster labels or its a mixed group or something else.

 .. table::